 Investments in debt securities typically decrease in value when interest rates rise.
 This risk is usually greater for longer-term debt securities.
 The fund invests in foreign securities which involve greater volatility and political, economic and currency risks and differences in accounting methods.
 These risks are greater for emerging markets.
 Investment by the Fund in lower-rated and non-rated securities presents a greater risk of loss to principal and interest than higher-rated securities.
 The fund may also use options and future contracts, which have the risks of unlimited losses of the underlying holdings due to unanticipated market movements and failure to correctly predict the direction of securities prices, interest rates and currency exchange rates.
 The Fund may invest in swaps investment derivatives.
 Derivatives involve risks different from, and in certain cases, greater than the risks presented by more traditional investments.
 These risks are fully disclosed in the Prospectus.

 Tracking Error – A divergence between the price behavior of a position or a portfolio and the price behavior of a benchmark.

-Bloomberg Barclays Baa Credit Index: an unmanaged index consisting of bonds rated Baa.
+Bloomberg Baa Credit Index: an unmanaged index consisting of bonds rated Baa.
 The issues must be publicly traded and meet certain maturity and issue size requirements.
 Bonds are represented by the Industrial, Utility, Finance and non-corporate sectors.
 Non-corporate sectors include sovereign, supranational, foreign agency and foreign local government issuers.
 You cannot invest directly in an index.

 Diversification does not guarantee a profit or protect from loss in a declining market.